 So, the higher the number here, the better (tighter) the turning radius is.
 Thus, when compared to other vehicles in Rocket League, the Octane Hitbox has a pretty middle-of-the-road turning radius.
 That makes the Octane Hitbox rather hit-and-miss when it comes to its handling.
 In other words: it's zippy, but not the zippiest.
 If that sounds like something you would enjoy, then the Octane Hitbox is for you.

-The combination of the Octane Hitbox's height, inclination and handling make it a pretty reliable vehicle in Rocket League.
+The combination of the Octane Hitbox's height, inclination and handling make it a pretty reliable vehicle in Rocket League – and definitely one of the most popular ones.
 It has good ball control, is relatively zippy on the field, and is not overly high.
 As we said at the beginning of this article, the Octane Hitbox is great for ball control from the front or side of the car.

 Also, keep in mind that these numbers might not be 100% correct, and may change with future patches and updates.